nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Preprocessing
 ------------------------------------------------------------------------------
-As you may have inferred from the "Running Mindboggle" examples and example data above, Mindboggle currently takes output from `FreeSurfer <http://surfer.nmr.mgh.harvard.edu>`_ (v6 or higher recommended) and optionally from `ANTs <http://stnava.github.io/ANTs/>`_ (v2.1.0rc3 or higher recommended; v2.1.0 is included in the Docker app).
+As you may have inferred from the "Running Mindboggle" examples above, Mindboggle currently takes output from
+`FreeSurfer <http://surfer.nmr.mgh.harvard.edu>`_ (v6 or higher recommended)
+and optionally from `ANTs <http://stnava.github.io/ANTs/>`_ (v2.1.0rc3 or higher recommended; v2.1.0 is included in the Docker app).
-Example input data can be found on Mindboggle's `examples <https://osf.io/8cf5z>`_ site on osf.io.
+Example preprocessed data can be found on Mindboggle's `examples <https://osf.io/8cf5z>`_ site on osf.io.

 **FreeSurfer** generates labeled cortical surfaces, and labeled cortical and